yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

 ```
 Let's see what happens when an exception is thrown out of a destructor.
 If we run this program, it will crash.

 When the execution reach the end of `try`-block, the stack will unwind and all the local variables needs to be destroyed.
 So `"Bob"` will be destroyed first.
 When `"Bob"`'s destructor execute, it throw exception of `20`.
 As we have learned previous experiment, it throw the exception `20` is caught by the `catch`-block. `"Henry"` also need to be destroyed, and `"Henry"` destructor also execute and also throw an exception.
 So as a result, will have two exceptions pending and at the same time, one from `"Bob"`, another one from `"Henry"`.
-C++ doesn't like having more the one exception pending at the same time, so it will just crash.
+C++ doesn't like having more than one exception pending at the same time, so it will just crash.
 This is why we should not throw an exception out of a destructor.

 ### Solution 1 - Destructor Swallow the Exception